nashitshayan/battleship/notes.md

 - have an updateScreen method to re render the boards with updated data
 - add event listener on the player board

+The setupDOM module should :

+- make containers for header, boards, footer and append them all to the body
+- add relevant classes and ids

 #### TODOs:

 - [x] add test for winning condition in playRound
+- [x] add and style header
+- [x] add and style footer
+- [] add and style board
+- [x] add setupDOM module to build basic HTML skeleton
+- [] add screenController